wrycode/DWCHelper/README.md

 #### Limitations

-~~No commas in fields.
-Later, I may look into whether MS Access can escape the commas, and then I could programmatically import them.~~ Commas are fine in quoted fields.
+  Commas are now fine in quoted fields.
 All special characters work.

 #### Programming language